|

 airplanes.
 If they can just get Ann away from

-Kong, the planes can get take him out.
+Kong, he hopes, the planes can get take him out.

 Another